Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Movement Classification

-Similar to the distance-based algorithm, two input parameters have to be chosen.
-This includes a threshold $k$ which specifies between how many signals apart the time difference is calculated and a time threshold $b$ which defines the bound.
-We recommend a similar choice of parameters like above, i.e. the parameter $k$ is directly determined, since it has little impact on the resulting classification.
-Furthermore, $b$ can then be chosen with the support of plots of the resulting time differences.
-Depending on the structure of the plot, $b$ can be set such that every event, for which the corresponding value lies below, is classified as AME and as UAE otherwise.\\ The advantage of time-based algorithms lies in their independence of distances which affects that measuring errors are ignored and natural causes for low traveled distances are acknowledged.
+The advantage of time-based algorithms lies in their independence of distances which affects that measuring errors are ignored and natural causes for low traveled distances are acknowledged.
 As a result, signals of slow movements like in storage processes or queues can be recognized as actual movements.
 While being a meaningful support for distance-based algorithms, their sole usage, however, is not recommended either.
 The main disadvantage is the ignoring of long lasting disruptive factors which cause quasi-continuous awakenings of a device, e.g. the working of a production machine nearby for some period of time.
 The caused signals would be classified as AME although they are undesirably sent.